ripom/AVD-Deployment/README.md

 The pre-requisite for this template you need:
-*to create a Resource Group
+1- to create a Resource Group
-*Contributor permission on the RG
+2-Contributor permission on the RG
-*Contributor permission on the VNET you are using to deploy the Session Host to
+3-Contributor permission on the VNET you are using to deploy the Session Host to

 To use this template you can run this command and replace with your parameters:
 az deployment group create --name test -g nordics --template-file main.bicep  --parameters \\